 John Roberts was born in England, but his father came from the Llŷn Peninsula.
-He has worked in Rome at Tor Vergata for a long time, before living his last few years in Goettingen.
+He worked in Rome at Tor Vergata for a long time, before living his last few years in Goettingen.

 John Roberts wrote his PhD thesis was on rigged Hilbert spaces, a way of making Dirac’s description of quantum mechanics precise.
 After that he followed the Haag-Kastler approach for axiomatizing quantum theory and became one of its central proponents.

 Early on he suggested in

 that local nets of observables should carry a notion of cohomology – or rather of nonabelian cohomology – with coefficients in an ∞-category.
 Motivated by this he was one of the first to consider strict ω-categories.
 He conjectured that these are characterized by their ω-nerves being complicial sets.
 This led Ross Street to develop the notion of orientals and formulate a precise version of this conjecture, which was proven by Dominic Verity.
 An account of this development is on pages 9-10 of

 Later Roberts proved together with Doplicher what is now one of the central results in AQFT, the Doplicher-Roberts reconstruction theorem – a version of Tannaka duality – which in the context of AQFT serves to intrinsically characterize the superselection sectors of a QFT.
 See also DHR superselection theory.